EU Mandates Replaceable Batteries by 2027: A Game Changer for Tech Giants

 2. Samsung: As a frontrunner in the removable battery domain, Samsung plans to capitalize on the new regulation.
 Historically, Samsung has integrated removable batteries into many smartphone models, making them a go-to for consumers who prize convenience and sustainability.
 In 2024, they reported that 25% of their product lines utilize easily replaceable batteries, paving the way for compliance with the new EU law.

-3. **Apple**: The tech behemoth has a notorious reputation for its closed ecosystem and design constraints that typically eschew repairability.
+3. Apple: The tech behemoth has a notorious reputation for its closed ecosystem and design constraints that typically eschew repairability.
 However, Apple will now be forced to redesign key models — potentially including its flagship iPhone — to align with this mandate.
 Failing to comply could mean losing a significant percentage of a lucrative market, threatening its premium pricing structure.
-For Apple’s challenges in adaptation, examine our coverage on why companies fail to learn despite AI adoption.
+Insights about such shifts in corporate strategy can be further explored in our article on Why Public AI Discoveries Could Revolutionize Innovation and Ethics.

 4. Xiaomi: The Chinese gadget maker had barely dipped its toes into this concept.
 However, with the EU regulations fast approaching, they’ve announced plans to develop models that feature modular, easily replaceable batteries.
 A strategic push in this direction could help Xiaomi capture a burgeoning market segment focused on sustainability.